imperial-genomics-facility/igf-pipeline-help/qc_report_page.md

 <p>
 </p>

-### Sample level qc reports
+### Sample level QC reports
-Click on any of the '**sampleQC.html**' links present on the lane level qc report section to access this page.
+Click on any of the '**sampleQC.html**' links present on the lane level QC report section to access this page.
 This page lists following information

   * **Sample_ID**: IGF sample id
   * **Sample_Name**: User given sample id